 Where to Eat in Port Arthur

-Cajun and Tex-Mex Lunches
+Seafood and Tex-Mex

 Mexican and Steakhouse Dinners

 At Rancho Grande, start with creamy White Queso, warm tortilla chips, and salsa.
 The Chicken Fajita Flautas and Quesadillas are both good choices.
-The flautas are served with rice and beans and a tiny side of yellow cheese dip.
+The flautas are served with rice and beans and a small side of yellow cheese dip.

 Port Arthur: Worth A Look